rderooy/dosbox-x-wiki/Home.md

 ### Frequently Asked Questions (FAQ)
 * **What is DOS?**
 DOS is short for "**D**isk **O**perating **S**ystem".
 It refers to the series of operating systems that dominated the IBM PC compatible market in the 1980s and the 1990s.
 Early versions of Microsoft Windows (1.0-3.x, as well as 9X/ME) are also largely DOS-based.
 The relevant systems were usually called "X DOS", "X-DOS" or "XDOS" with the X being the brand name (e.g. PC DOS, DR-DOS, and FreeDOS respectively).
 Despite common usage, none of them were actually called just DOS.
 Microsoft's system, MS-DOS, was the most-widely used among these operating systems.

+* **What is DOSBox-X's release pattern?**
+Currently, new DOSBox-X versions are made public at the start of each month, including the source code and binary releases.
+Then the DOSBox-X developments will be re-opened for new features, pull requests, etc. There will be no new features added 6 days before the end of the month, but only bug fixes.
+The last day of the month is DOSBox-X's build day to compile for binary releases the first of the next month, so there will be no source code changes on this day including pull requests or bug fixes.
+This is DOSBox-X's official release pattern, although it may change later.